6 of marriage party killed as SUV falls into well in MP | Law-Order

 6 of marriage party killed as SUV falls into well in MP

-Six members of a marriage party were killed after their SUV fell into a well Madhya Pradesh's Chhatarpur district, police said on Wednesday.
-The accident took place around Tuesday midnight when the sports utility vehicle's (SUV) driver failed to spot the unguarded well in Deewanji ke Purva village, following which the vehicle fell into it, Maharajpur police station in-charge I Z Y Khan said.
+Six members of a marriage party were killed after their SUV fell into a well in Madhya Pradesh's Chhatarpur district, police said on Wednesday.
+The accident took place around Tuesday midnight when the sports utility vehicle's (SUV) driver failed to spot the unguarded well in Deewanji ke Purva village and the vehicle fell into it, Maharajpur police station in-charge I Z Y Khan said.

 Six occupants of the four-wheeler died on the spot, while three others were rescued after police pulled out the vehicle from the well, he said.
 The victims, belonging to Swasa village in Mahoba district of neighbouring Uttar Pradesh, had come to the village in Madhya Pradesh for a marriage function, he said.